shsagir/play-area-sync/docs/install-wordpress-old.md

 template:         article
 reviewed:         2015-02-20
-title:            Install WordPress - for Old App
+title:            Install WordPress
 naviTitle:        WordPress
-lead:             This is how to run WordPress successfully on fortrabbit — maybe.
+lead:             We all love it, we all hate it: our good ol' friend WordPress.
+This is how to run WordPress successfully on fortrabbit — maybe.
+For Old Apps.
 dontList:         true
-oldApp:           true
+stack:            old
 dontIndex:        true
+hobbyLink:        install-wordpress-4-hobby
+proLink:          install-wordpress-4-pro
 group:            Install_guides
+version:          4.1

 keywords:
     - WP